Aeyos/se_project_base/README.md

   - [ ] Custom AI faces
 - [ ] Auto-mine drill arm
 - [ ] Inter-grid funcionality (manage self/Manage self & docked)

+## Bugs

+* Block has no placeholder screen, screen only appears with content
+* Block has no category and only appears by searching in the G menu

 Helpful/Reference links: